• Skip to primary navigation

 WHAT TO SERVE WITH CHEESY POTATOES

 You can serve Crock Pot Cheesy Potatoes with any number of main courses.
-Because the sauce is really the star of the show, you should steer clear of casseroles or other proteins with built-in gravies and such.
+Because the sauce is really the star of the show, you should steer clear of casseroles or other proteins with built-in gravies and such, but you can serve as a side with slow cooker green beans for a dynamic side duo!
 Simple recipes like pan-seared pork chops and fried chicken breasts are perfect for serving with this cheesy side!

 CAN I MAKE THIS IN THE OVEN?